 Peter heels a beggar.
 Peter reminds the people that it is God’s power that has heeled the sick and he encourages people to repent from their sins and to turn to God.

 St Peter's Church Service to celebrate St Peter's Day.

 Saul’s Conversion (Acts 9) - Paul’s Conversion and Ministry.
 Saul changed his name to Paul because he wanted to start a new beginning.
 Paul did not like people who believed in God and hurt those who did but Paul had an encounter with God that made him want to change.

-Ian Wright - someone who completely changed.
-Was on the wrong path and then turned over a new leaf (like Paul).
+Ian Wright was someone who completely changed.
+He was on the wrong path and then turned over a new leaf (like Paul).

 The poorly woman in Matthew 9.
 She has been sick for 12 years and her body is starting to slow down.
 She heard about Jesus healing the sick and how he performs miracles after miracles.
 No matter how poorly she was feeling, her sickness didn’t stop her from reaching to Jesus.
 She had hope in her that Jesus will cure her.

-Stephen Hawking - he had a special mind and asks a lot of big questions.
+Stephen Hawking has a special mind and asks a lot of big questions.
 Stephen was diagnosed with a disease which meant that his body was slowly starting to shut down.
 This did not stop Stephen from going on to be one of the most important physicists.